Latest Blog Posts

 6. Collect garbage and recycling

 Do you need a garbage can and recycling bin near the entranceway?
 Some people do and some people don’t.
 It helps to keep the area clean.
-Garbage from the car, a backpack, gym bag or snack can be easily tidied up and not left lying around.
+Garbage from the car, a backpack, a gym bag or snacks can be easily tidied up and not left lying around.
 I saw this wastebasket with 4 compartments on one of my trips.

 7. Protect your personal property